haidequanbu/ESC-Eval/README.md

 ### TODO
 - [ ] Middle quality character card upload
+- [ ] update score.py

 ## Overview
 - ./data: role_cards data use in the paper
 - ./ESC-Role: our trained role playing agents which performace better than GPT4 in role-palying of a trouble person.
 - ./ESC-RANK: our trained scorer for scoring dialogues data according to 7 well-designed dimensions.
+- ./result: some examples of multi-turn conversations.
+- ./evaluate.py: get the multi-round dialogue script of the ESC model.
 <!-- - ./ESC-Role:  -->

 ## Usage
 1. Download [ESC-Role](https://huggingface.co/haidequanbu/ESC-Role) and replace the folder of './ESC-Role'
-2. Change your LLM-based ESC-model to the format of below (we alse list examples of llama3 and Qwen1.5 in evaluate.py) :
+2. Change your LLM-based ESC-model to the format of below (we also list examples of llama3 and Qwen1.5 in evaluate.py) :
 <html>
     <head>